Paul Bremer: Disbanding the Iraqi Army

-During Bremer's stay in Iraq, Osama bin Laden allegedly placed a bounty of 10,000 grams of gold on Bremer, the equivalent of US$125,000 at the time.

-Despite the messages the CIA reportedly communicated to the Iraqi army, the argument was still ventured that by the time Baghdad fell on April 9, 2003, the previous Army had demobilized, or as Bremer puts it, "had simply dissolved".
-However, as Mark Danner reports in an essay in The New York Review of Books entitled "Iraq: The War of Imagination" and dated September 21, 2006, American agents—including one colonel and a number of CIA operatives—had already begun meeting regularly with Iraqi officers in order to reconstitute the army as a working force.
+Despite the messages the CIA reportedly communicated to the Iraqi army and the leaflets that were dropped on Iraqi army units by coalition aircraft that read "leave now, go home" the argument was still ventured that by the time Baghdad fell on April 9, 2003, the previous Army had demobilized, or as Bremer puts it, "had simply dissolved".
+However, as Mark Danner reports in an essay in The New York Review of Books entitled "Iraq: The War of Imagination" from September 2006, American agents—including one colonel and a number of CIA operatives—had already begun meeting regularly with Iraqi officers in order to reconstitute the army as a working force.
 Implied in this is the notion that the army, temporarily "demobilized" or not, did in fact continue to exist as a coherent entity, indeed coherent enough that it could be consulted and negotiated with.
 This seems to concur with the position of the first Director of the Office of Reconstruction and Humanitarian Assistance (ORHA), retired U.S. Army Lieutenant General Jay Garner, who Bremer had replaced.
 As Bob Woodward reports in State of Denial, Garner, upon hearing of the order to disband the army, attempted to convince Bremer to rethink the dissolution.
 Bremer was reported as saying: "The plans have changed.
 The thought is we don't want the residuals of the old army.
 We want a new and fresh army."
 To this, Garner replied: "Jerry, you can get rid of an army in a day, but it takes years to build one."
+At one point during the conversation Bremer cut off Garner's protest against the disbanding order by stating "The president told me that de-Baathification comes before the immediate needs of the Iraqi people."